Depiction of Adam and Eve with a dinosaur that was used in the curriculum

 On Dec.
 17, 2018, the Fourth Circuit unanimously ruled in favor of Elizabeth Deal and her daughter, reversing the district court.
 The court held that the plaintiffs could pursue an injunction against the bible classes and remanded the case for further proceedings.

 The U.S. Supreme Court denied Mercer County's petition to hear the case on Oct.
-7, 2019, which finalizes the Fourth Circuit’s decision.
-The case is now proceeding before Judge Faber in the Southern District of West Virginia.
+7, 2019, which finalized the Fourth Circuit’s decision.
+The case was then before Judge Faber in the Southern District of West Virginia.

 FFRF won a court victory before the 6th U.S. Circuit Court of Appeals ending similar bible instruction in Rhea County (Dayton), Tenn., schools in 2004.

-Marc Schneider is serving as primary litigating attorney and FFRF Senior Counsel Patrick Elliott is co-counsel.
+Marc Schneider served as litigating attorney with Kristina Whiteaker and FFRF Senior Counsel Patrick Elliott and Staff Attorney Christopher Line as co-counsel.

 - Exhibit 1